Skip to content

 4. Toggle Share with workflows if you want the function callable from Fusion SOAR workflows.

 Functions must be deployed before they can be tested in the UI Editor.
+Functions that use FalconPy require the app to be installed (not just deployed) because FalconPy’s context-aware authentication needs a real app installation to generate credentials.

 1. Deploy your app by clicking Deploy in the App Builder toolbar.